solomonshalom/JusticeRest/README.md

 # JusticeRest

-The official, ultra-minimal platform of JusticeRest!
 A platform to Speak Up, Seek Change, and Inspire Justice!

 ## Octoberfest